 2. Adhesive Selection

 Wall tiles come in a variety of types.
 Ceramic, natural stone, stone-veneer, porcelain, glass, and others.
-Each type has specific characteristics, and it’s important to choose the right adhesive for the type of tile to ensure good bonding.
+Each type has specific characteristics, and it’s important to choose the right adhesive for each type of tile to ensure good bonding.

 Also take into consideration where the tiles will be installed.
 Tiles installed on the exterior, interior, or suspended surfaces will need different types of adhesives.